- By far our favorite performance for the work, and fortunately for us audiophiles, it is also the best sounding recording of the work that we know of

 - When the brass is the way it is here – rich and clear, not thin and shrill – you have yourself a top quality DG pressing

-- Very little smear to the strings, horns or piano
+- Virtually no smear to the strings, horns or piano – this is Golden Age Recording done right!

 This vintage Deutsche Grammophon pressing has the kind of Tubey Magical Midrange that modern records can barely BEGIN to reproduce.
 Folks, that sound is gone and it sure isn’t showing signs of coming back.
 If you love hearing INTO a recording, actually being able to “see” the performers, and feeling as if you are sitting in the studio with the Wiener Symphony, this is the record for you.
 It’s what vintage all analog recordings are known for — this sound.